criticalmaps/criticalmaps-ios/README.md

 This iOS app is made for Critical Maps.
 It tracks your location and shares it with all other participants of the Critical Mass bicycle protest.
 You can use the chat to communicate with all other participants.

+## How the App Works

+Critical Maps connects cyclists during Critical Mass rides through real-time location sharing and communication.

+### Core Functionality
+- **🗺️ Real-time Location Tracking**: Your location is shared anonymously with other riders on an interactive map
+- **💬 Live Chat System**: Communicate with all participants in real-time during rides
+- **📅 Next Ride Events**: Discover upcoming Critical Mass events in your area
+- **🎨 Customizable Experience**: Personalize your rider appearance and app settings
+- **🌐 Social Integration**: Stay connected through integrated Mastodon feeds
+- **🔒 Privacy-Focused**: Anonymous participation with optional customization

+### Technical Architecture
+Built with modern iOS development practices:
+- **SwiftUI** for declarative, responsive user interfaces
+- **The Composable Architecture (TCA)** for predictable state management and unidirectional data flow
+- **Swift Package Manager** for dependency management
+- **Real-time API Integration** for live location sharing and chat

 ## Where can I get the app?

 - [AppStore](https://apps.apple.com/de/app/critical-maps/id918669647)